 The Lancaster & Carlisle Railway was the first to be established through Westmorland.
 Alongside the manufactured goods and raw materials it was intended to transport, it was also expected to carry thousands of passengers a year.
 Its proximity to the ‘English Lakes’ was one of its many selling points.

-The South Durham & Lancashire Union Railway had no such aspirations.
-It was initially intended as a line for mineral transportation with minimal passenger trains, and was promoted and built by an independent company.
+The South Durham & Lancashire Union Railway had no aspirations to carry a lot of passenger traffic.
+Instead, it was initially intended as a line for mineral transportation with minimal passenger trains, and was promoted and built by an independent company.
 The Stainmore150 website explains the economic background:

 “In 1850 vast reserves of iron ore were discovered at Eston in Cleveland by the industrialist Henry Bolckow, close to the port site being developed by Joseph Pease and his partners.
 Within a few years the south bank of the Tees in the Middlesbrough area became a major international centre for the iron trade.
 At about the same time Henry Bessemer’s steel-making process was being introduced, but this required hæmatite ores of the kind that outcropped in Furness and in west Cumberland.
 On the west coast the local iron industry demanded supplies of quality coke already being supplied from east Durham by the circuitous railway route via Newcastle and Carlisle.
 There was also the possibility of coal exports to Ireland.
 The directors of the Stockton and Darlington Railway, many of whom were also heavily involved in steel and coal themselves, saw a major business opportunity if a line could be built from West Auckland to join the Barnard Castle railway and then west via the Stainmore gap to connect with the Lancaster and Carlisle Railway.”